FabricMC/fabric-docs/develop/dynamic-registry.md

 ---
 title: Dynamic Registry
-description: An introduction to dynamic registries - what are they, what are they useful for, and how to create your own with the Fabric API.
+description: An introduction to dynamic registries - what they are, when they are useful, and how to create your own with the Fabric API.
 authors:
   - Jimmy474
 ---

-A **registry** is a centralized "phonebook" that maps unique IDs such as `minecraft:items` to specific objects.
-Static registries, such as the block and item registries, are frozen during startup, but dynamic registries are populated at runtime from JSON files in data packs.
+A registry is a centralized "phonebook" that maps unique IDs, such as `minecraft:items`, to specific objects.

+There are two kinds of registries: static registries, such as the block and item registries, are frozen during startup.

-Dynamic registries act as a bridge between your hardcoded logic and external data supplied by players, modpacks, or other mods.
+On the other hand, dynamic registries are populated at runtime from JSON files in data packs.
+This makes them a bridge between your hardcoded logic and external data supplied by players, servers, or other mods.

 They are useful for many reasons: